 The installation of the CLup mobile app is done through the mobile phone’s application store and is not been shown in the deployment view.

 The application server is connected to the database through an internal LAN with no firewalls, for increased connection speed.

 Turnstiles and cash registers need to forward information regarding QR codes through the internet.

-Runtime view: You can use sequence diagrams to describe the way components interact to accomplish specific tasks typically related to your use cases
+Runtime view: